 At Food2Soil, we often discuss the immense benefits of soil microbes.
-Just as the human gut microbiome relies on microbes for optimal functioning, so does soil!
-Josie, Food2Soil Co-founder and dietitian, has always been fascinated by the role microbes play in human health and the parallels between our digestive system and soil.
-Both rely on microbes to increase immunity, build resilience to diseases, and enhance overall health and vitality.
+Just as the human gut microbiome requires microbes to be at its optimum, soil also does!
+Food2Soil Co-founder and dietitian Josie has always been fascinated by how microbes benefit human health and how similar our gut and soil are.
+Both rely on microbes to increase immunity, build resilience to disease, and improve overall health and vitality.

-Through research, we now understand microbial diversity below ground equals abundant and healthy life above ground.
-When there is thriving life in the soil, plants and crops are less likely to be affected by pests above ground.
-As discovered by researchers, microbes feed and support the area around the plant’s roots, called the rhizosphere.
-Microbes help break down essential nutrients that plants need to grow and thrive, plants also emit substances that feed the microbes..and we in turn eat the produce!
+We understand now through science that microbial diversity beneath the earth means above-ground rich and healthy life.
+If healthy life exists underground, plants and crops are less likely to be bothered by pests above the ground.
+As researchers have discovered, microbes feed and support the area around the roots of the plant, which is called the rhizosphere.
+Microbes help break down essential nutrients that plants need to grow and thrive.
+Plants also emit substances that feed the microbes...and we, in turn, eat the produce!
+Using biofertiliser can significantly increase the microbial diversity in soil, boosting its ability to support plant life and improve soil quality.

 Microbes in Soil and Human Health